athenekilta/contactbank/README.md

 gulp
 ```

-A new browser window should open at localhost:3001.
+* A new browser window should open at localhost:3000
+* changing /assets/pug/* or /assets/scss/* regenerates css/main.min.css and index.html -file

 ## TODO